Commonly Used Herbs in Herbal Medicine

 Lemon Balm is used internally to treat nervous disorders, indigestion and/or excitability developing from nervous disorder, hyperthyroidism and depression, anxiety, palpitations and tension headaches.
 It is often used for sleeplessness and also for nervous stomach disorders in both children and adults.
 Fresh lemon balm leaves are used to give a lemon flavour to soups, salads and sauces.

-Cannabis medicinal herb: is of the Cannabaceae family.
+Is of the Cannabaceae family and can be found without THC in placses like CBD Gummies.
 It has been traditionally used in the form of a tea, a tincture, and also as a seasoning for various dishes.
 The smoking of this medicinal plant was introduced to the Africans by the Arabs.
 In the West Indian islands, the art of smoking, cultivating, and curing it was introduced by the East Indies.

 Valerian: It is a perennial erect plant, which can be 4 feet high.
 It has a short, conical, erect yellowish rootstock with multiple long thin roots.
 Only one stem usually grows from the root.
 It is round and hollow, with hairs near the base.
 It is used as a sedative for insomnia or other sleeping disorders, to smooth the nervous system, and to slow the heart rate.
 For all these reasons the dried roots of the plant are taken to prepare teas or tinctures.